 4:20 – 5:05 p.m.

-As the tides of political leadership shift, so too do the dynamics between governments, institutions and stakeholder groups.
-In this Chatham House Rules session, the Chief Communications Officers from General Mills and University of Southern California will join a moderated discussion to explore how communications leaders can respond strategically when these entities find themselves at odds.
+As the tides of political leadership shift, so do the dynamics between governments, institutions, and stakeholder groups.
+In this Chatham House Rules session, the Chief Communications Officers from General Mills and the University of Southern California will join a moderated discussion to explore how communications leaders can respond strategically when these entities find themselves at odds.
 From navigating policy pressures to aligning internal messaging with external realities, panelists will share how they’ve adapted their strategies to maintain clarity, build trust, and support long-term organizational success in an increasingly complex environment.

 Closing Remarks